 4. Check below the kitchen sink or inside bathroom vanities.

-5. Inspect the attic, crawlspace or basement.
+5. Inspect the attic, crawlspace or basement for visible mold.

 6. Look behind all accessible surfaces where water might accumulate or where a drainage problem might exist.

 7. Order an air quality test from a local professional.